 - 350 grams (2 and 1/3 cup) dark chocolate chips

-- Grease and line an 8 inch square baking tin with baking or parchment paper, ensuring two sides overhang.
+- Grease and line an 8-inch square pan with baking or parchment paper, ensuring two sides overhang.
 Preheat oven to 180 C (350 F) standard / 160 C (320 F) fan-forced.

 - In a large mixing bowl, beat together the butter and sugar with an electric beater until pale and creamy.
 Add vanilla, egg and egg yolk and beat again until combined.